 It is a mission of the College to advance diversity as defined above.
 The College will continue to assess its progress in a timely manner in order to ensure that its diversity initiatives are effective.
 See College’s Diversity Statement.

 The procedures to be followed and the considerations to be taken into account in allocating faculty positions are outlined below.
-These should guide academic Department Heads in drafting their requests to retain vacancies occurring in their departments and in making requests for additional faculty positions.
+These should guide academic Department Heads/Program Chairs in drafting their requests to retain vacancies occurring in their departments and in making requests for additional faculty positions.

-The Provost is empowered to take one of two actions when a faculty vacancy occurs within a department: (1) authorize the department to proceed immediately with a search to fill the vacancy; or (2) refer the vacancy to the Faculty Academic Policy Committee (FAP), which delegates the initial discussion to its Staffing subcommittee.
-The Staffing subcommittee, which is convened by the Provost, makes recommendations to the full Faculty Academic Policy Committee, which, in turn, makes recommendations to the Provost, and reports any such significant advice to the Faculty.
+When a faculty vacancy occurs, the Provost will refer the vacancy to the Staffing Advisory Subcommittee of the Faculty Academic Resources (FAR) Committee.
+The Staffing subcommittee makes recommendations to the full FAR Committee, which, in turn, makes recommendations to the Provost, and reports any such significant advice to the Faculty.

-Department Heads receive from the OIR a copy of information on enrollments, average class size, teaching load, etc.
+Department Heads/Program Chair receive from the OIR a copy of information on enrollments, average class size, teaching load, etc.

-Department Heads submit staffing requests to the Provost.
+Department Heads/Program Chairs submit tenure-track staffing requests to the Provost’s Office

-The Provost and Dean of the Faculty convene FAP’s Staffing Advisory subcommittee to review requests sent by the Provost and prepare recommendations.
-Recommendations move to FAP for discussion and consideration.
+The Provost convenes FAR’s Staffing Advisory subcommittee to review tenure-track staffing requests.
+After careful review and discussion, the subcommittee will recommend approval of select staffing requests to the FAR Committee, which will then render significant advice to the Provost.
 Normally, significant advice is rendered late in the semester, and then reported to the Faculty.

 Late spring semester

-The Provost and Dean of the Faculty work with Department Heads to plan searches for new positions.
+The Academic Deans will work with Department Heads and Program Chairs to plan searches for new positions.
 The searches normally take place in the subsequent academic year.